-Learn about Women’s History Month
+History of Women’s History Month

-The women’s movement of the 1960s put the spotlight on women’s issues and made it clear that historical contributions by women had been completely discounted.
+The women’s movement of the 1960s put an even greater spotlight on women’s issues and made it clear that historical contributions by women had been completely discounted.
 As historian and activist Gerda Lerner said in 1986, “When I started working on women’s history about thirty years ago, the field did not exist.
 People didn’t think that women had a history worth knowing.”

 Some suggestions for individual celebrations of Women’s History Month include: